 But the more risk-averse trader now has an alternative — The Mighty Mesa.
 The target here is a lower but still but ambitious objective of 36% annualized gains.
 The trade off is that there's a lot more added protection to the portfolio (and some corresponding complexity).

-The official description of the strategy is this: "A Tested Options Strategy Designed to Never* Lose Money (and Just Might Make 36%)."
-The asterisk qualifies the statement — it's been back tested 10 years and never showed a loss during any consecutive 12 month period.
-That includes during the aftermath of 9/11 as well as the disastrous meltdown markets of October and November 2008.
+The asterisk qualifies the statement - it was back tested 10 years and never showed a loss during any consecutive 12 month period.
+That covers periods that included the aftermath of 9/11 as well as the disastrous meltdown markets of October and November 2008.

 You should always take back testing with a big grain of salt, of course, but I still admit to being a little impressed by this one.